M66B/FairEmail/docs/FAQ-fr-rCA.md

 * *550 Spam message rejected because IP is listed by ...* means that the email server rejected to send a message from the current (public) network address because it was misused to send spam by (hopefully) somebody else before.
 Please try to enable flight mode for 10 minutes to acquire a new network address.
 * *550 We're sorry, but we can't send your email.
 Soit l'objet, un lien ou une pièce jointe contiennent potentiellement de l'indésirable, du hameçonnage ou un logiciel malveillant.* signifie que le fournisseur de messagerie considère qu'un message sortant est dangereux.
 * *571 5.7.1 Message contains spam or virus or sender is blocked ...* means that the email server considered an outgoing message as spam.
 This probably means that the spam filters of the email server are too strict.
 You'll need to contact the email provider for support on this.
 * *451 4.7.0 Temporary server error.
-Please try again later.
+Veuillez réessayer plus tard.
 PRX4 ...* : veuillez [voir ici](https://www.limilabs.com/blog/office365-temporary-server-error-please-try-again-later-prx4) ou [voir ici](https://judeperera.wordpress.com/2019/10/11/fixing-451-4-7-0-temporary-server-error-please-try-again-later-prx4/).
 * *571 5.7.1 Relay access denied*: veuillez vérifier le nom d'utilisateur et l'adresse courriel dans les paramètres avancés d'identité (via la configuration manuelle).

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages: